 Underneath, the wings are much the same but paler, and the hindwings each have an extra eye spot.
 The butterflies have a wing span of about 3 cms.

-The eggs are green and spherical.
+The eggs are green or yellow, and spherical, with a diameter of about 1 mm.
 They are laid singly on leaves of a foodplant.

 The species is found in the mountains of